KiiPlatform/Kii2DPlatformer/Assets/Readme.txt

 - In the type combo select "float"
 - In the dimensions fields enter "time", "time" and "float"
 - Click on Save and activate the rule
-- Once active copy the ID assigned to the rule and replace the 147 below with that
+- Once active copy the ID assigned to the rule and replace the 0 below with that
-- If you experience a big delay the first time you die please wait for several minutes until the game continues or disable SendDeathEvent() until it's fixed (we're looking into this bug)

 Want more info?
 ---------------